GonzaloGorgojo/gonzalogorgojo/README.md

-## Hello World, I´m [Gonzalo!](https://gonzalogorgojo.github.io/)👋
+## Hello World, I´m [Gonzalo Gorgojo!](https://gonzalogorgojo.github.io/)👋

-Welcome to my Github, I'm Gonzalo Gorgojo, a passionate Jr. frontEnd web developer from Argentina.
+Welcome to my Github, I´m currently working as a QA/Tester and also doing some freelance web development.

 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on javascript.